 SoCal has the requisite asset portfolio and experience to exploit these power generation opportunities.
 In particular, SoCal’s power generation portfolio offers considerable locational advantages.
-For examples, The Riogen project will be located in the state of Rio de Janeiro, which offers access to low-cost and competitive domestic gas and extremely low transmission charges and is a substantial power importing region.
-In addition, the Cuiabá Project is located in, Mato Grosso and the Puerto Suarez Project will be located near the border of Mato Grosso do Sul which States depend almost entirely on power imports from distant capacity in São Paulo and Minas Gerais, and are experiencing strong growth in electricity demand.
+For example, the Riogen project will be located in the state of Rio de Janeiro, which offers access to low-cost and competitive domestic gas and extremely low transmission charges by being in a substantial power importing region.
+In addition, the Cuiabá Project is located in Mato Grosso and the Puerto Suárez Project will be located near the border of Mato Grosso do Sul.
+These two states depend almost entirely on power imports from distant capacity in São Paulo and Minas Gerais, and are experiencing strong growth of approximately 10% per year in electricity demand.

-Key Investment Considerations

 Cuiabá

 First Mover Advantage in Pipelines and Power Generation

 The completion of Cuiabá I, with 480 MW, provides SoCal with an early market presence in Brazil’s rapidly deregulating and increasingly privately-owned energy sector.
-The pipeline is the first privately-controlled and financed pipeline in Brazil and is the first conduit for importing gas into Brazil that is controlled by a private company.
+The Cuiabá Pipeline is the first privately-controlled and financed pipeline in Brazil and is the first conduit for importing gas into Brazil that is controlled by a private company.
 Enron’s status as a first mover with an integrated asset portfolio places it in a unique position to play a leading role in the growth of the thermal generation sector in the highly complex Brazilian power generation market.

-Substantial Scope for Expansion and Emergency Plant Status
+Emergency Plant Status and Substantial Infrastructure for Expansion

 The infrastructure built to support the Cuiabá Project is sufficient to support Cuiabá II and Cuiabá III with 480 MW of additional generation capacity each.
-For example, with the addition of two to three compressor stations, the Project Pipeline will have significant excess capacity, which can be used to supply gas to Cuiabá II and Cuiabá III.
+For example, with the addition of two to three compressor stations, the Cuiabá Pipeline will have significant excess capacity, which can be used to supply gas to Cuiabá II and Cuiabá III.
 Enron has already purchased the land and has commenced the process of obtaining permits from Brazilian regulators for the development of Cuiabá II and Cuiabá III.
-A major success in the developent process for Cuiabá II (480 MW) was achieved recently with the granting of Emergency Plant status to the project by the Brazilian government.
+A major success in the development process for Cuiabá II (480 MW) was achieved recently with the granting of Emergency Plant status to the project by the Brazilian government.

 Favorable Long-term PPA Guaranteed by Eletrobrás

-Cuiabá I has entered into a 21 year PPA with Furnas for 100% of the electricity dispatched from Cuiabá I on a take-or-pay basis.
-The PPA includes provisions for adjustments on all capacity payments, which provide a stable revenue stream to Cuiabá I. In addition, the structure of the PPA provides that approximately 80% of the variable costs of Cuiabá I are covered by the capacity payment such that the short-run marginal costs of the Cuiabá Power Plant are extremely low, resulting in a high load factor for the plant.
-The PPA also has the most specific and automatic foreign exchange protection of any Brazilian power purchase agreement currently in effect.
+Cuiabá I entered into a 21-year PPA with Furnas for 100% of the electricity dispatched from Cuiabá I on a take-or-pay basis.
+The PPA includes provisions for adjustments on all capacity payments, which provide a stable revenue stream to Cuiabá I. In addition, the structure of the PPA provides that approximately 80% of the variable costs of Cuiabá I are covered by the capacity payments such that the short-run marginal costs of the Cuiabá Power Plant are extremely low, resulting in a high load factor for the plant.
+The PPA also has the most specific and automatic foreign exchange protection of any Brazilian power purchase agreement currently in place.
 Finally, the obligations of Furnas under the PPA have been guaranteed by Eletrobrás, Furnas’s controlling shareholder.
-Eletrobrás is itself majority owned by the Federal Government of Brazil.
+Eletrobrás is itself majority-owned by the Government of Brazil.

 Optionality on Gas Supply

 Cuiabá I has entered into an agreement with TBS, a 72.5% Enron-owned affiliate, to receive 100% of its gas supply needs, of which 80% is on a take-or-pay basis.
 TBS, in turn, has contracted with Southern Cone Gas Ltd. (“SCG”), and SCG has contracted with Repsol YPF-Andina to purchase 75% to 100% of Cuiabá I’s needs.
 SCG has retained the option to acquire the remaining 25% from other sources.
-Enron believes that its ability to source this 25% independently provides substantial optionality on the price of gas.
+SoCal believes that its ability to source this 25% independently provides substantial optionality on the price of gas.

-Project Pipeline not Transferred on Termination of PPA
+Cuiabá Pipeline not Transferred on Termination of PPA